kelvinlinkk/DialogJS/README.md

 ### functions

 - **Buttons**: Facilitates player interaction by allowing them to respond to prompts.

-- **Process Logic**: Supports the creation of conditional statements and loops, enabling the development of more intricate narrative structures and player interactions.

 - **Input Box**: Allows players to enter text responses during the dialogue.